Things to do in Machu Picchu

 Watch the Sunrise in Machu Picchu

-To see the sunrise over Machu Picchu is an incredible experience.
-There are a couple of different ways travelers can watch the sunrise.
-They can choose to hike Huayna Picchu or Machu Picchu Mountain.
-Though these hikes tend to start early (trying to beat the sun!) and require a ticket.
-For those who don’t want to hike, stay the night at the Belmond Sanctuary Lodge (located right outside of the site entrance), wake up early, and enter the site.
-Find a comfortable spot and enjoy the epic views – really from anywhere you sit!
+Watching the sunrise over Machu Picchu is an incredible experience.
+There are a couple of different ways travelers can enjoy it.
+One option is to hike Huayna Picchu or Machu Picchu Mountain.
+These hikes start early—often before sunrise—and require advance tickets.
+For those who prefer not to hike, staying overnight at the Belmond Sanctuary Lodge, located just outside the site entrance, allows early access to the ruins.
+Wake up early, enter the site, find a comfortable spot, and enjoy the epic views—nearly anywhere within Machu Picchu offers a stunning sunrise.

 Hike to the Sun Gate

-The Sun Gate, known as Inti Punku, was the gateway to Machu Picchu for the Incas.
-You can access the Sun Gate by either hiking the Inca Trail or entering the Machu Picchu site and following the wooden Inti Punku signs up a steady inclined path.
-While taking this path, you’ll pass by agricultural terraces, llamas, and end up at an incredible view of Huayna Picchu.
-If you choose to take the Inca Trail, you’ll feel just as the Incas did, as you enter Machu Picchu site for the first time, from the Sun Gate.
+The Sun Gate, known as Inti Punku, was the historic gateway to Machu Picchu for the Incas.
+Travelers can reach the Sun Gate either by hiking the Inca Trail or by entering the Machu Picchu site and following the wooden Inti Punku signs along a steady uphill path.
+Along the way, you’ll pass agricultural terraces, spot llamas, and eventually reach an incredible viewpoint overlooking Huayna Picchu.
+Those arriving via the Inca Trail experience Machu Picchu just as the Incas once did—entering the site for the first time through the Sun Gate.

 Climb Huayna Picchu